Vacancy (film): Prequel

 Vacancy 2: The First Cut was released in 2008.
 Written by Mark L. Smith, and directed by Eric Bross, it serves as a prequel, and focuses on how the motel's employees started their tortures.
 The film stars Agnes Bruckner and Trevor Wright.

+The horror films Terror Trap and The Helpers are sometimes called Vacancy 3 and Vacancy 4, respectively, although they are unconnected.